 Monitoring the SEU event

-We will describe the standard usage for monitoring the SEU event in the following.
+This section describes the standard usage for monitoring the SEU event.

 Step1.

 First of all, please confirm that the SEU module is in “Observation” state.
-User application can retrieve the state of SEU module by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
+Your application can read the state of SEU module by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
 This module is automatically initialized (“Initialization” state) and starts monitoring configure memory (“Observation” state).
-If it has been in “Initialization” state, it has fatal error.
+If it stays in “Initialization” state, it has fatal error.

 Step2.

 Please check the SEU module status and soft-error counter periodically.
-User application can retrieve the states and error by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
-And it can retrieve the error-counter by using DRXPD_GET_MONSTS(GET_SEU_ERRCNT_ID) command.
+Your application can read the states and error by using DRXPD_GET_MONSTS(GET_SEU_STATUS_ID) command.
+And it can read the error-counter by using DRXPD_GET_MONSTS(GET_SEU_ERRCNT_ID) command.

-Ｔhe state transitions to ”Idle” state from “Observation” state
+Ｔhe state transits to ”Idle” state from “Observation” state

-This means the SEU module detected uncorrectable error and it moved to own state to “Idle” state.
+This means the SEU module detected uncorrectable error and it shifted own state to “Idle” state.
 In this situation, FPGA has uncorrectable error bit in configuration memory.
-If you recover this error, please reset your system and reconfigure FPGA.
+Please reset your system and reconfigure FPGA to recover from this situation.

 Ｔhe state is in “Observation” state and the correctable error counter is incremented.